The Best eBook Reader Apps for Android [January 2021]

 That’s where Media365 (formerly Universal Book Reader) comes in.
 There isn’t a whole lot of complexity to this app, with the option to load eBooks found on your device, along with an easy way to keep them organized on your feed.
 A store option does exist, but is hidden within its own map and is easily ignored if not required.
 The interface is solid, if a bit uninteresting overall, and the app supports nearly every eBook format you could hope for.
 Universal Book Reader is ad-supported, but it does have a Pro upgrade to remove ads.
 This app remains a favorite among Android diehards, and it’s easy to see why.
 With the flexibility of importing your entire eBook collection into the app, it’s easy to read for hours with Media365.

 For years, it seemed like the Nook was the only true challenger to the Kindle’s throne.
 With the backing of Barnes and Noble and some underrated hardware, the Nook competed with the Kindle in the physical eReader space for years, and though the brick-and-mortar book giant still sells their devices online and in store, it seems the fight against Amazon has been lost for the time being.
-Still, plenty of people use B&N to purchase eBooks online, and the Nook app for Android is a pretty solid reading experience overall.
+Still, plenty of people use B&N to purchase eBooks online, and the Nook app for Android offers a pretty solid reading experience overall.
 The shop is colorful and fun to browse, though it occasionally suffers from long loading times, and the actual library view feels much more modern than older versions of the Nook app on Android.

 We’ve previously covered Moon Reader on our guide to the best PDF readers on Android, since it functions as both a PDF reader and as an eBook reader.
 In our eyes, it isn’t quite the best at either category, with PDFs presented as eBooks making it easy to read your collection on the go.
 Still, Moon Reader is a solid offering for those looking to bring eBooks found online to their collection, and can actually be a great offering for anyone looking to use an eReader to take notes in class.